cesarferreira/AndroidQuickUtils/README.md

 ```

-### Set wireless connectivity On, also this method will need the permissions "android.permission.CHANGE_WIFI_STATE" and "android.permission.ACCESS_WIFI_STATE"
+### Set wireless connectivity On
+also this method will need the permissions "android.permission.CHANGE_WIFI_STATE" and "android.permission.ACCESS_WIFI_STATE"
 true if was set successfully and false if it wasn't

 ```java